Sbillups0/Lab1-Template/README.md

 - `python run.py --agent greedy --goblin random --map arena`
 - `python run.py --agent greedy --goblin greedy --map arena`

-Your greedy wizard should be able to get to the portal most of the time against the random goblin.
+Your greedy wizard should be able to get to the portal more than half of the time against the random goblin.

 ## Minimax